Advanced-Computer-Lab-2022/Akwya/README.md

         - Responsible for financial issues

     - Instructors:
-        - Manage his course content
+        - Manage their course content
+        - Edit their profile
-        - Create Quizzes for his Course
+        - Create Quizzes for their courses
-        - Add promotions to his courses
+        - Add promotions to their courses
+        - View their own and their courses' ratings and reviews
+        - View their monthly profit
+        - Report Problems

     - Trainees:
         - Corporate trainees and individual trainees have similarities in the following features:
+            - Explore popular courses
             - Register for courses
             - Take Quiz for the Course
             - View his/her progress in the course
-            - Rate the courses and the Instructors
+            - Rate the courses and the instructors
             - Take notes while attending the online lecture
+            - Report Problems
         - Differences in the following features:
-            - Individual trainees are responsible for their payments using the website's wallet System or credit card
+            - Individual trainees are responsible for their payments using the website's wallet system or credit card
             - Individual trainees can request refunds and drop the course
+            - Corporate trainees can request access to courses

     - Guest:
         Users with limited functionalities where they can view features but not fully make use of them
+          - Explore popular courses

     - Users:
         - All users have the following features available:
-            - Report Problems
             - Search for courses
             - Filter out courses